yuulive/hdfg/README.md

 ```
 ### Constants

 Library includes 3 constants which were primarily designed to perform checks of materials amount you posess.
-They define minimal amount of materials required to be capable of baking one portion of them(6 blins)
+They define minimal amount of materials required to be capable of baking one portion of them(6 qiins)

 ```
 EGGS_MIN: i32 = 1;